Types of sentences worksheets

 Sentences come in four kinds: telling (statement), asking (question), ordering (command), and bursting (exclamation).
 First graders read a sentence and name its job, which is really practice in listening to what a sentence does.

-The four sentence types each have a job and usually a matching end mark: statements tell and take periods, questions ask with question marks, commands direct (and quietly take periods too), exclamations burst with exclamation points.
+The four sentence types each have a job and usually a matching end mark: statements tell, questions ask, commands direct, exclamations burst.
 Second graders name the type from the sentence's job, not just its punctuation.